Welcome to the Rotary Club of Princes Risborough

 If you are interested in joining our Club please click on "Contact".

 FOCUS is a registered charity which provides support to families and children at Saunderton Lodge (Wycombe District Council emergency accommodation).
 The Charity promotes the good health of parents and their children and to assist in the re-settlement of residents, through the provision of support, education and practical advice.
-Our services are free and we encourage residents to help themselves.
+Their services are free and they encourage residents to help themselves.

 Members of the Rotary Club of Princes Risborough in partnerhip with Tesco have been repainting the hallway at Saunderton Lodge.